justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 - implement more libraries (industria??)
 - way to support eggs or other libraries? is that even worth the effort?
 - benchmark

+Andrew Appel used a similar runtime for [Standard ML of New Jersey](http://www.smlnj.org/) which is referenced by Baker's paper.
+Appel's book [Compiling with Continuations](http://www.amazon.com/Compiling-Continuations-Andrew-W-Appel/dp/052103311X) includes a section on how to implement compiler optimizations - many of which could be applied to Cyclone.

 ## Conclusion